Explore health content from A to Z.

 Stromal cell.
 These cells form the structural tissue of the ovary and produce female hormones.

 EOPPC is a cancer closely related to epithelial ovarian cancer.
+Its microscopic features and national history of disease and prognosis are identical to epithelial ovarian cancer.
 It occurs outside the ovary in the peritoneum, which is the lining of the abdomen (belly).
 Because it occurs outside the ovary, women who have had their ovaries removed can still develop this type of cancer.

 EOPPC can mimic ovarian cancer in terms of symptoms and can also cause an increase in the CA-125 tumor marker.
 Treatment is similar to that for ovarian cancer and includes surgery and chemotherapy.

-The cause of ovarian cancer is not yet known.
-An estimated 22,240 new cases of ovarian cancer are expected in the U.S. in 2013.
+The cause of ovarian cancer is not yet known because most cases are sporadic.
+An estimated 21,980 new cases of ovarian cancer are expected in the U.S. in 2014.
 Ovarian cancer is the ninth most common form of cancer among women.

 The cause of ovarian cancer is unknown, but there are certain risk factors that indicate an increase in a woman's chance of developing ovarian cancer.
 The following have been suggested as risk factors for ovarian cancer: